106820026/Khah-Kin-Leh/Readme.md

 >**We are currently in Beta Test**

 Copyright&copy; 2024, Ivy Ho
+# 2025-01-16
+1. Auto detect branch and fill in template
 # 2025-01-05
 1. Add fix version in new bug tab
 2. Summary text area will grow if user input more than 1 line